Why is this even important? I have had horses before, I know what to do!

-Horses coming into our facility, or coming back from adopters are often with people who consider themselves experienced.
+Horses coming into our facility from private owners, or coming back from adopters are often with people who consider themselves experienced.
 But time and time again, we see people who have had horses for years, trained and competed, and cared for or worked in professional barns, struggling with their new horse.
-Is it because he or she is a Thoroughbred?
-Emphatically no!
-Could it have something to do with change of place, change of feed and hay, change in turn out, change of horse friends (or no horse friends) change in handling, change in stabling – or maybe all of the above?
+On the horses part could it have something to do with change of place, change of feed and hay, change in turn out, change of horse friends (or no horse friends) change in handling, change in stabling – or maybe all of the above?
 Well then YES!

-So if it’s hard for those that have dabbled in horses, how about those who have not?
+So if it’s hard for those that have had some formal training, how about those who have not?
 Those that had horses as kids and remember fondly galloping thru fields, maybe bareback, long days spent w the horse and that special bond.
 But being a kid and riding a horse, is really different than bringing up a young horse.
 Knowing how to formulate a diet that is appropriate for the horses breed, age, and work load.
 Knowing how to spot and treat an abscess, knowing how to have boundaries w your horse, ensuring they have good manners that maybe were not so important as a kid.
 Understanding you don’t bounce like you used to.
 The fact that we did something, 10, 15, or 20 years ago doesn’t mean we can do it now, at least not well.
-But if you have an open mind and are willing to learn and see that is part of the horsemanship experience its really a pleasure.
+But if you have an OPEN MIND and are willing to learn and see that is part of the horsemanship experience it’s really a pleasure.

 What exactly does that mean?